 Natural Remedies for Common Eye Problems

+We’ve all been there—you wake up with some eye discomfort and aren’t sure what to do.
+Do you need to make an appointment to see a doctor today?
+Or is there something you can do at home to make your eye feel better?
 Some eye conditions, like a detached retina, are vision-threatening, but other issues are small and may not warrant an immediate trip to the eye doctor.
 But that doesn’t make them any less annoying!
 What can be done?
 Are there any natural remedies for common eye problems?

 It’s not always easy to find the best and most effective ways to treat common vision conditions at home.
 So, we’ve done our research to help you!
-Here are a few natural remedies for some of the most common eye problems that you can do from the comfort of your own home.
+Here are a few natural remedies for some of the most common eye problems you can do from the comfort of your home.

 1. Styes